Empathy-Labradors/ux-sa-meetup-talk-2018-07-24/more heart, more humans.md

 ^ N: Inc design is also about good usability.
 We aren't making things that are "just pretty."
 We're making things that look good and work well.
 We want to get out of the way and let the user do what they came to do
 ^ UX paradox: if we've done our job well, our work becomes invisible.
+^ ?
+Talk about how this makes our job difficult

 <!--
 ---